NishatSoultanaChy/Anti-dengue-drug-predict/README.md

 # This github repository has the file "finalized_model_ET_150.pkl" uploaded to it.
 It must be downloaded to your disk/drive.
 1. Download the "finalized_model_ET_150.pkl" file to your disk/drive.
 2. Replace the URL in the DATA_PATH variable with the location where you placed the 'finalized_model_ET_150.pkl'

+# Test Dataset:
+A test dataset is added named "Sample_Test_Dataset_FDA_approved_drugs.csv".
+You can use it to test our model.